dbos-inc/dbos-docs/docs/python/examples/cron-starter.md

 Simply replace `scheduled_function` with your own function to run it on a schedule!
 Some useful implementation notes:

+- Schedules are specified in crontab syntax.
+For example, `* * * * *` means "run once a minute."
+To learn more about crontab syntax, see [this guide](https://docs.gitlab.com/ee/topics/cron/).
 - The two arguments passed into `scheduled_function` are the time the run was scheduled (as a `datetime`) and the time the run was actually started (as a `datetime`).

-- Schedules are specified in crontab syntax as an argument to the `@DBOS.scheduled` decorator.
-For example, `* * * * *` means "run once a minute."
-To learn more about crontab syntax, see [this guide](https://docs.gitlab.com/ee/topics/cron/) or [this crontab editor](https://crontab.guru/).
+Here are two larger examples built with DBOS scheduling:

+- [**Hacker News Slackbot**](../examples/hacker-news-bot.md): Periodically search Hacker News for people commenting about serverless computing and post the comments to Slack.
+- [**Earthquake Tracker**](../examples/earthquake-tracker.md): Use a scheduled job to scrape earthquake data from the USGS, then build a real-time earthquake dashboard over it.

 ### Running It Locally